pranjul26/Indian-OpenSourceCommunity/README.md

 • Create 2 Ec2 windows free tier instances.
 • Configure IIS server on both.
 Be sure you are configuring them on two different availability zones for achieving high availability.
 • Configuring a classic load balancer between those two instances with HTTP service port.
-Note: You can use one node same from Assignment 1 of IIS server.